 - User Demographics: Characteristics of your visitors (age, gender, location, etc.)

 Measuring how users behave upon entrance to your site helps illustrate areas that need improvement, as well as areas of great strength.
 The more data we can accumulate and analyze, the more efficiently we can market your roofing services to a target audience.
 For example, data showing a large percentage of traffic from a location outside your company’s service radius instructs you to do one of two things.
 Either adjust your SEO to discourage those visitors from entering, or expand your service radius to cover that location.

 Google Analytics Best Practices

 Not everyone uses Google Analytics the same way.
-The tool is very comprehensive so it caters to the needs of each webmaster.
-For roofers, identifying website goals will help you make best use of Analytics.
-If the goal is to get more phone calls for example, you can have analytics track the amount of times a user clicks on the phone number button on your homepage.
-If the data shows not enough people are clicking it might lead you to re-position the button into a more appealing section of the layout.
+The tool is very comprehensive, so it caters to the needs of each webmaster.
+For roofers, identifying website goals will help you make the best use of Analytics.
+If the goal is to get more phone calls, for example, you can have analytics track the number of times a user clicks on the phone number button on your homepage.
+If the data shows not enough people are clicking, it might lead you to re-position the button into a more appealing section of the layout.
 Best practices vary by need.

 Can My Roofing Website Survive Without Google Analytics?

 If you’re getting plenty of calls you might not need Google Analytics to confirm it.
 The problem is that if and when your calls slow down you won’t understand why.
 By having Analytics tracking your website at all times, you can identify sudden problems with your lead generation process.
 So websites that are successful tend to already have Analytics installed because it has helped them improve their conversion rate.
 On the other side, failed websites often don’t understand why they are failing.